-Her careful work tells us that most significant negative impact from divorce echoes through time, 15 to 25 years into the future.
+Her careful work tells us that the most significant negative impact of divorce echoes through time, 15 to 25 years into the future.

-As parents continue to act out, it sets up a vicious circle which shatters normal emotional development and functioning for the children.
+As parents continue to act out, it sets up a vicious circle which shatters normal emotional development and functioning of the children.

 “The children of divorce tended to do well if mothers and father, regardless of remarriage, resumed parenting roles, putting differences aside, and allowing the children continuing relationships with both parents.
 The problem is that only a few children had these advantages.
 Judith Wallerstein.

 Another critical researcher, E. Mavis Hetherington, is a developmental psychologist.
-She also conducted a large longitudinal study, following 1,400 families, with a population of 2500 kids over 30 years.
+She also conducted an extensive longitudinal study, following 1,400 families, with a population of 2500 kids over 30 years.
 Here are some of her findings:

 Researcher Elizabeth Marquardt conducted a fascinating piece of research that focused on what happens to children of divorce who are shuffled back and forth between two households.
 Marquardt led a research project involving 1,500 young adults from age 18 to 35.
 She split these subjects into two groups; the children of divorce, and the children of intact families.